salesforce-marketingcloud/LearningAppAndroid/README.md

 3. `access_token`: the Access Token for your development app as defined in the App Center section of the Marketing Cloud.

-> Note: You can use different keys for the staging/testing phase and the production phase.
-Staging/testing keys are indicated by the prefix `staging_`.
-By default, the Learning App will utilize the `staging_ app_id`, `access_token`, and `gcm_sender_id`.

 # Resources

 For more information, check out our [developer documentation](http://salesforce-marketingcloud.github.io/JB4A-SDK-Android/).